google-github-actions/analyze-code-security-scc/README.md

 - Display issues with their severity as a SARIF Report in the GitHub Workspace after a scan completes.
 - Define severity-based failure criteria for passing or failing the build.

+> [!IMPORTANT]
-Note: This is a Security Command Center Premium tier offering for subscription customers only.
+> This is a Security Command Center Premium tier offering for subscription customers only.
 You must activate the Security Command Center Premium tier in the Google Cloud organization to use this feature.
+>

-This offering is covered by the Pre-GA Offerings Terms of the Google Cloud Terms of Service.
+> This offering is covered by the Pre-GA Offerings Terms of the Google Cloud Terms of Service.

+> [!CAUTION]
-Don’t enter any sensitive information such as passwords and other personal identifiable information in the Terraform plan files.
+> Don’t enter any sensitive information such as passwords and other personal identifiable information in the Terraform plan files.

 ## Prerequisites